Meetp2811/library-management/README.md

 - 💻 **Django** & **Django REST Framework** for the Backend
 - ⚛️ **ReactJS** with **Bootstrap** for the Frontend
 - 🔐 **JWT Authentication**
-- 📊 Dashboard, Search, Carousel, Sidebar Navigation, and more!
+- 📊 Dashboard, Search, Sidebar Navigation, and more!

 ---